u-boot/u-boot/doc/board/asus/transformer_t30.rst

 as mass storage, fastboot, reboot, reboot RCM, poweroff, enter U-Boot console and update bootloader (check the next chapter).

-Flashing ``repart-block.bin`` eliminates vendor restrictions on eMMC and allows the user to use/partition it in any way the user desires.
+Flashing ``bct.img`` and ``ebt.img`` eliminates vendor restrictions on eMMC and allows the user to use/partition it in any way the user desires.

 Self Upgrading
 --------------